Updated Winter 2021

 My testing: It was not as good at one week as AFM or Ecobond (Ecobond is now out of business).
 I find that after a couple of weeks it is essentially odor-free (to me).

 Testing again in 2020, most sensitive people would not pick up any offgassing at one week (it’s there, but extremely subtle).
 At two weeks I find this odorless, but when I was at my most extreme I could still pick up something very subtle at two weeks.
-Thicker amounts take longer.
+Thicker amounts take longer to offgas.

 Offgassing: Most of the caulks (at least all the silicone and polyethers) would be suitable for the chemically sensitive at 2 weeks.
 Only most extremely sensitive may still pick up some offgassing even at that time.

-Where to use GE 100% silicone: Windows, doors, siding, trim, molding, baseboards, vents, around wires/pipes, and more.
+Where to use GE 100% silicone: Windows, doors, siding, trim, molding, baseboards, vents, around wires/pipes, in the bathroom, under countertops, and more.

 We used this on the underbelly of my house and on my windows.
 It is low-VOC.